Resources › Article

-How The SCHADS Award Fits Together
+How the SCHADS Award fits together

 The SCHADS Award is widely considered the most complex award in Australia.
 But the reason isn't just the rules, it's the structure.
 In reality, it's not one award.
 It's four different sectors combined into a single framework which has been stitched together, altered and adjusted over the years into the current state.
 Over time there have been a raft of changes and amendments to the award to accommodate for the requirements of 4 very distinct sectors, the result is that this has compounded and created even more complexity and nuance in the Award.